felipocorrea90/sdet-assessment/README.md

 # SDET Assessment
-I choose one of the classic automation testing sites http://automationpractice.com/index.php for this assessment.
+I chose one of the classic automation testing sites http://automationpractice.com/index.php for this assessment.
 It is a clothing online shopping site with plenty of features and options to automate.

 The project has the following test automation features: